Life insurance and cancer

 - Lung cancer.

-However, if you’ve previously had a cancer such as these, there may be a period of time before you can get life insurance.
+If you’ve previously had a cancer – such as breast, bowel, prostate or lung cancer – there may be a period of time before you can get life insurance.
 Additionally, the amount you pay for the policy (the premium) may end up higher.

-You will need to tell your insurer about your medical history when you apply for cover.
-They will assess whether to offer you a life insurance policy.
-This won't just be on the basis of your cancer history.
-They'll also take account of things like your age, other medical information, and how much cover you wish to take out.
+You will need to tell us about your medical history when you apply for cover.
+The decision regarding your application won’t just be on the basis of your cancer history; it will also take account of things like your age, other medical information, and how much cover you wish to take out.

-Similarly, you can get critical illness cover after cancer, but whether you get cover depends on factors like the type of cancer and its severity.
+Yes, you can get critical illness cover after cancer, but whether you get cover depends on factors like the type of cancer and its severity.
+Read more about some of the critical illnesses we cover.

 Other types of life insurance may be available if you can answer health and lifestyle questions.
 Speak to an adviser if you need help.